brinasab/course-site-sn/content/homework/wrangle-data/index.md

 # Overview

-Due by 11:59 PM on September 20th.
+DUE by 11:59 PM on September 20th.

 The goal of this assignment is to practice wrangling and exploring data in a research context.